Business tax Tax Technology

 Large Language Models (LLMs) are a type of advanced deep learning model designed to understand and generate human language and other natural language processing tasks.
 They are trained on huge datasets of text and can handle a wide range of language-related tasks.
 LLMs are built on a specific type of neural network called a transformer model.

 Transformer models possess the capability to learn context, which is especially important for human language.
 These models employ a mathematical technique called self-attention to detect subtle ways that elements in a sequence can relate to each other.
-This allows the models to better understand context than other types of Machine Learning models.
+This allows the models to better understand context than other types of machine learning models.

 From a simple standpoint, an LLM is a program that has been fed enough examples to be able to recognise and interpret human language or other types of complex data.
 Many LLMs are trained on data gathered from the internet using thousands or millions of gigabytes worth of text.